ARM-software/Tool-Solutions/docker/tensorflow-aarch64/README.md

 ./build.sh -h
 ```

 The image to build is selected with the `--build-type` flag.
-The options are base, libs, tools, dev, serving, tensorflow, or full.
+The options are base, libs, tools, dev, tensorflow, or full.
 Selecting full builds all of the images.
 The default value is 'tensorflow'.

 For example: